shubham0d/Gsoc-2017-ovirt/GsocFinalReport/FinalReport.md

   Changes | Values
   ---------|----------
-  status | yet to merge
+  status | Yet to merge
   gerrit code link | https://gerrit.ovirt.org/#/c/79451/

  ###### You can also look at the patches diff directly here if the above link doesn't work: [patch link](patches/)</br>